-Italian surely has to be the closest Romance Language to Latin.
-Latin of course came from Italy and was the first place it was spoken and Latin or a descendent of Latin has been spoken throughout the Italian Peninsula for the last 2000 years.
+Most people would say that Italian has to be the closest Romance Language to Latin.
+Latin of course came from Italian Peninsula and was the first place it was spoken and Latin or a descendent of Latin has been spoken throughout the Italian Peninsula for the last 2000 years.
 Surely it’s no contest.

 Let’s get the science to back this up.